Jaymon/transcribe/README.md

 # Transcribe

-_verb_ - To convert a representation of language to another representation.
+1. _verb_ - To convert a representation of language to another representation.

-Transcribe is a command line application to extract the text from images and audio files, written in Python.
+2. _noun_ - Command line application to extract plain text from images and audio files, written in Python.

 ## OCR